 A French pension is known as a Plan d’Epargne Retraite Populaire (PERP).
 Private pensions are a relatively new concept in France.
-In 2003 the PERP was introduced as an individual savings contract with the objective of supplementing French public pensions.
+In 2003 the PERP was introduced as an individual savings contract to supplement French public pensions.
 They have the following characteristics:

 - The contract takes the form of an insurance policy